TriKro/rsb-content/what-are-you-trying-to-learn.md

 “That’s what you have to figure out.”

-As an entrepreneur \(or intrapreneur\) we can’t just guess at the answers without first identifying the right questions to ask.
+As an entrepreneur \(or intrapreneur\), we can’t just guess at the answers without first identifying the right questions to ask.
 If we just guess by building a fully functioning product, it’s very likely that the market will judge us wrong and punish us with zero sales and bankruptcy.

-Our job, as an entrepreneur, is to first ask the right questions and only then can we find the right answers.
+Our job, as an entrepreneur, is to first ask the right questions, and only then can we find the right answers.

 ## What Are Good Questions?